venkataraman-at/hsr_multimodal_interaction_stack/docs/demonstrations.md

 This page showcases example interactions with the **HSR Multimodal Interaction Stack**, including speech recognition, emotion inference, dialogue responses, and robot behaviors.

-You may upload videos, GIFs, screenshots, or console transcripts here.
-Demo files can be placed inside `docs/media/` and referenced on this page.

 ---

 ## 1. Full Multimodal Interaction Demo